pihome-shc/PiHomeHVAC/README.md

 Version 3.09 Bug Fix to ensure that if a system power failure occurs during a zone overrun phase, then the system will return with the zone relay switched OFF.
 Update – if zone, or sensor, or relay edit is initiated from the Settings menu, then after committing the change, the user is returned to the popup menu from which the edit was initiated.

+Version 3.10 Improvements in display and processing of multi-sensor zones, includes a new table 'sensor_average'.

 ## Setup: